How to know whether now’s the right time to sell

 One of the best reasons why summer is a great time to sell is it gives the best chance of a dry moving day!

-In Wales, Summer is the time when many sales take place.
+Summer is the time when many sales take place.
 This is largely down to the listings from Spring receiving interest and a supply of new homes still coming to the market.
-June is the busiest month of the year for house sales and new home sales in Wales, which indicates that interest remains high.
+June is the busiest month of the year for house sales and new home sales, which indicates that interest remains high.

 By the time August comes around, the average sales decrease.
 This is probably down to holiday lulls and preparing for a new school year, so on average sales in Summer are lower than Spring.

-However, new build sales are at a high in the summer months compared to the other seasons, with the improved weather meaning that building projects can progress.
-Although sales are relatively close between the seasons, there are 6% more new build sales for Wales in the Summer when compared with Winter sales.
+However, new build sales in Yorkshire are at a high in the summer months compared to the other seasons, with the improved weather meaning that building projects can progress.
+Although sales are relatively close between the seasons, there are 6% more new build sales in the Summer when compared with Winter sales.

 Selling in the Autumn

-Autumn remains high for sales in Wales compared to the UK as a whole, when sales begin to slow down after the busy Spring and Summer.
+Autumn remains high for sales in Yorkshire compared to the UK as a whole, when sales begin to slow down after the busy Spring and Summer.

 Autumn is a time when a lot of those who listed in the Summer move.
 It can also be a great time to capture a property’s outdoor features, as the colours are unique, and the weather is often still quite mild.